andrewacashner/hearingfaithms/chapters/chapter-2.md

-Catholics at the boundaries of intercultural encounters around the globe found themselves in what Ines Županov has termed the "missionary tropics"---both a geographic zone and a process of troping or turning through cultural transformation
+Catholics at the boundaries of intercultural encounters around the globe found themselves in what Ines Županov has termed the "missionary tropics"---both a geographic zone and a process of troping or turning through cultural transformation.
-[@Zupanov:MissionaryTropics].
+[@Zupanov:MissionaryTropics]
-Some missionaries like the Jesuits in Japan and Brazil actively sought to accommodate local customs and music; but everywhere that missionaries brought Christian faith, the process of cultural translation inevitably transformed it into something neither they nor their converts could necessarily predict [@Bailey:Art; @Waterhouse:EarliestJapaneseContacts;
+Some missionaries like the Jesuits in Japan and Brazil actively sought to accommodate local customs and music; but everywhere that missionaries brought Christian faith, the process of cultural translation inevitably transformed it into something neither they nor their converts could necessarily predict.
-@Castagna:JesuitsConversionBrazil].
+[@Bailey:Art; @Waterhouse:EarliestJapaneseContacts;
+@Castagna:JesuitsConversionBrazil]
 <!--- plus Fromont and others -->

 Half a century after the Aztec empire fell to the Spanish, the Franciscan